 Cuboid syndrome symptoms

-Symptoms of cuboid syndrome are very similar to that of an ankle sprain and include pain when weight bearing on the outside of the foot.
+Symptoms of cuboid syndrome are very similar to that of an ankle sprain and include pain on the outside of the foot when bearing weight.

 The Cuboid bone is one of 8 tarsal bones in the rear and mid-foot.
 It is located on the outside of the foot, just in front of the ankle.
 The partial dislocation occurs at the calcaneocuboid joint, between the heel bone (calcaneus) and the cuboid in front.
 Cuboid syndrome usually occurs after a significant ankle inversion sprain, although it can happen when no other injury has occurred.